 Search the archives of your local news - newspapers, radio, TV - for stories related to your topic.
 Which experts were interviewed in those stories?
 Start by searching the Access World News USA Washington database or go directly to issues of these newspapers:

 Through scholarly publications:

 If you find a scholarly journal article related to your topic, chances are the author is an expert in that subject.
 Want to be sure?
 Check the author's credentials.
-See how many people have cited the article using Google Scholar or Web of Science If an article has been cited by many other authors, it'is likely that the original article is significant to the area of research.
+See how many people have cited the article using Google Scholar or Web of Science.
+If an article has been cited by many other authors, it'is likely that the original article is significant to the area of research.